swcarpentry/shell-novice/_episodes/01-intro.md

 - "Explain when and why command-line interfaces should be used instead of graphical interfaces."
 keypoints:
 - "Explain the steps in the shell's read-run-print cycle."
-- "Most commands take flags (options) which begin with a `-`."
+- "Most commands take options (flags) which begin with a `-`."
-- "Identify the actual command, flags, and filenames in a command-line call."
+- "Identify the actual command, options, and filenames in a command-line call."
 - "Explain the steps in the shell's read-run-print cycle."
 - "Demonstrate the use of tab completion and explain its advantages."
 keypoints: